studiointeract/accounts-ui/README.md

   Called client side, just after a successful user account creation, post submitting the form for sign-up: allows for custom actions on the data being submitted after we are sure a new user was successfully created.
 Default is **loginPath**.

 * **onPostSignUpHook**&nbsp;&nbsp;&nbsp; func(options, user)&nbsp;&nbsp;&nbsp; **server**
   Called server side, just after a successful user account creation, post submitting the pwdForm for sign-up: allows for custom actions on the data being submitted after we are sure a new user was successfully created.
 A common use might be applying roles to the user, as this is only possible after fully completing user creation in `alanning:roles`.
-The userId is available as the first parameter, so that user user object may be retrieved.
+Any extra fields added to the form is available as the first parameter, and the user is available as the second argument. *If you return the user object, this will also update the user document.*

 * **onResetPasswordHook**&nbsp;&nbsp;&nbsp; function()
   Change the default redirect behavior when the user clicks the link to reset their email sent from the system, i.e. you want a custom path for the reset password form.
 Default is **loginPath**.